- Integrations

 body('Get_a_specific_inspection')['items']

-Click the "Choose a value" field, then copy and paste the following expressions accordingly, based on how you wish to filter for the question:
+In the "Filter Query" fields, click image and enter one of the following expressions, based on how you want to filter for the question:

-Filter by the label with the question label or name as the corresponding value:
+• Filter by the label with the question label or name as the corresponding value: item()['label']

 Compose

-The "Data Operations" connector's "Compose" action is used to extract the response from the question item you specify in the "Filter array" action.
+The "Data Operations" connector's "Compose" action is used to extract the response from the question item you specifed in the corresponding "Filter array" action.

 Inputs

-Click the "Inputs" field, then copy and paste the following expressions accordingly, based on the question's response type:
+In the "Inputs" field, click image and enter one of the following expressions, based on the question's response type:

 body('Filter_array')?[0]?['responses']?['selected']?[0]?['label']